-"Active Funds" means, collectively, THP1 US, THP2 US, THP1 Canada, THP2 Canada, THP3 Canada and the separate accounts, side-cars and syndicated investments described under "Description of the Business - Principal Investment Verticals - Active Fund Profiles".
+"Active Investment Vehicles" means, collectively, THP1 US, THP2 US, THP1 Canada, THP2 Canada, THP3 Canada and the separate accounts, side-cars and syndicated investments described under "Description of the Business - Private Funds and Advisory - Investment Vehicles".

 "Assets Under Management" includes balance sheet capital invested in the Company's Principal Investment segment and capital managed on behalf of third-party investors in its Private Funds and Advisory business.
-A detailed description of the calculation of the Company's Assets Under Management is included in management's discussion and analysis for the year ending December 31, 2015, available at www.sedar.com.
+A detailed description of the calculation of the Company's Assets Under Management is included in the Management's Discussion and Dnalysis for the year ended December 31, 2016, available at www.sedar.com.